raspberrypilearning/av-e-card/en/step_4.md

 --- task ---

-In the bottom left of the screen, use the **Choose a sound** button to record a new sound.
+In the bottom left-hand corner of the screen, use the **Choose a Sound** button to record a new sound.

 ![image showing sounds button selected with record a sound highlighted](images/record-sound.png)